 Striking example of Bowen's detailed map of the Carolinas, Georgia and most of Florida, extending west to the Country of the Cherokees and French Louisiana.

-The map is highly detailed and show many towns, forts, Indian Tribes, mountains, rivers, lakes, etc. Interesting annotaion on the Cherokee Indians, a warlike nation of Indians, which have joined in Alliance with the British Colonies and serve as a powerful defensive barrier against the French & Spanish controlled regions to the west.
+The map is highly detailed and show many towns, forts, Indian Tribes, mountains, rivers, lakes, etc. Interesting annotation on the Cherokee Indians, a warlike nation of Indians, which have joined in Alliance with the British Colonies and serve as a powerful defensive barrier against the French & Spanish controlled regions to the west.